Pawtucket boy dies after being pulled from Chicopee River

 CHICOPEE, Mass.
-(WPRI) — Authorities in Chicopee, Massachusetts have identified a child pulled from the Chicopee River Saturday afternoon.
+(WPRI) — Authorities in Chicopee, Massachusetts say a child pulled from the Chicopee River Saturday afternoon was an 11-year-old boy from Pawtucket.

-The Hampden District Attorney’s Office says the 11-year-old boy from Pawtucket was flown to Boston Children’s Hospital where he later died of his injuries.
+The Hampden District Attorney’s Office says the boy was rushed to Baystate Medical Center and then flown to Boston Children’s Hospital where he later died of his injuries.

 Search efforts continue for a missing 10-year-old boy.
 Authorities say the children are cousins.